Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 Healthcare Practice MSc (part time) — September 2020 intake

 Healthcare Practice PgDip — September 2020 intake

 Healthcare Practice PgCert — September 2020 intake

 Once you have created your account, you will then be able to complete an application form and upload any relevant documents.
 You will need to complete the Personal Statement Form below and upload it to the personal statement section of your application.
 You can save a partly completed form and return to it later.
 Please make sure you complete all sections, and that the information you provide is accurate, including the options you select in menus.

 Add email@example.com to your address book to ensure you do not miss any important emails from us.

-When you have checked that your application is complete and accurate, click ‘Submit’.
+When you have checked that your application is complete and accurate, click ‘submit’.

-You can track your application online.
+You can track your application through your online account.

 When completing your application, you will be asked to provide contact details of two referees.
 Please ensure these details are accurate.
 As soon as you have submitted your application, your referees will be contacted by the university asking them to upload a reference to your online application.